Condensation, mould and high CO2 levels

 - So why are we still getting mould and dampness issues within our properties?

-The size and layout of the property.
+- The size and layout of the property

-Number of bedrooms
+- Number of bedrooms

-Number of wet rooms (Bathrooms, kitchens, utilities and WCs
+- Number of wet rooms (bathrooms, kitchens, utilities and WCs)

-Heating system and method of operation.
+- Heating system and method of operation

 Legal requirements - approved document F building regulations

-Incorrect use of flexible unsulated ducting, flexible ducting should be installed to a maximum of 300mm, ducting running through cold voids should be insulated, as the warm moisture loaded air extracted, forms as condensation within the ducting, resulting in standing water and a risk of legionnaires disease and failed fan units.
+Flexible ducting should be installed to a maximum of 300mm, and ducting running through cold voids should be insulated, as the warm moisture-loaded air extracted forms condensation within the ducting, resulting in standing water and risk of legionnaires disease and failed fan units.